Read Part 1 here: ‘Limbic Lies – why my brain tells me I can’t navigate’

 My hearts beating faster now.
 I’m soaked.

-I wonder how much time I have left before I get cold.
+I wonder how much time I’ve got left before I get cold.

 Each of these options would mean a long and miserably cold night for me.
-I was fairly confident I’d survive but the shame I’d feel when people found me was too much.
+I’m fairly confident I’ll survive but the shame I’ll feel when people find me is too much.

-And then a story popped into my mind.
+And then a story pops into my mind.

-In August 2013 Geraldine Largay went off the Appalachian trail to go to the toilet.
+In August 2013 Geraldine Largay left the main path of Appalachian Trail to go to the toilet.

-As she tried to re-join the trail she became disorientated and lost.
-After wandering around for a few hours, she made camp in the wood and hoped to be rescued.
+Afterwards she tried to re-joined the trail but she became disorientated and lost.
+After wandering around for a few hours, she made camp in the woods and hoped to be rescued.

-Tragically her remains were found in her sleeping bag 2 years later.
+Tragically her remains were found in her sleeping bag two years later.

 Her journal was found with her bones.
 She had journaled for 26 days before she died of exposure and starvation.